andrewnicolalde/pandoc_resume/resume.md

 *October 2017*

-[Developed a solution designed to ease congestion on trains](https://www.royalholloway.ac.uk/computerscience/news/newsarticles/cisco2017.aspx) using the Cisco Meraki API as part of Royal Holloway Team 2.
+[Developed a solution designed to ease congestion on trains](https://www.royalholloway.ac.uk/computerscience/news/newsarticles/cisco2017.aspx) using the Cisco Meraki smart networking API as part of Royal Holloway Team 2.

 **AstonHack 2017**